Curse of the Pink Panther: Production

-Curse of the Pink Panther was the first Panther film not to feature Peter Sellers as Inspector Clouseau.
+Curse of the Pink Panther was the second Panther film not to feature Peter Sellers as Inspector Clouseau (the first being Inspector Clousseau starring Alan Arkin).
 Although director Blake Edwards was able to reassemble one final performance using archival footage in the previous film Trail of the Pink Panther, he refused to recast Sellers and decided to use Curse of the Pink Panther to retire the characters of Dreyfus, Cato, Francois, and Professor August Balls.

 Edwards planned to introduce the New York City Police Department detective Sgt.
 Clifton Sleigh as the new protagonist of the series, told the Los Angeles Times that the series would change geographically.
 Edwards's first choice for the role was Dudley Moore, who had been in negotiations to play Inspector Clouseau in the previous film.
 However, he turned it down after the success of Arthur (1981).
 After considering Rowan Atkinson and John Ritter for the role, Edwards cast Ted Wass after enjoying his performance in Soap.
 NYPD Lt.
 Palmyra would have continued as Sleigh's Dreyfus-type boss character and Charlie (the hip black cop) would have been a role similar to Francois.
 The series would probably have resembled the Police Academy movies more than the classic Pink Panther films.
 MGM wanted to continue with a cheaper version of the series; Edwards wanted the series to continue as comedy's answer to James Bond.
 Edwards would not have directed the later Wass films (Terry Marcel was slated to helm the next one) and Edwards' son Geoffrey and Sam Bernard would have scripted.
 Edwards' co-producer Tony Adams planned to produce one Panther film every three years in order to finance smaller projects, depending on how the movie would perform.
 After the critical and financial failure of this film, all of these plans were abandoned.
+Atkinson stated years later he loved Sellers' work and the Panther films, but was sure no one could replace Sellers.